SatanshuMishra/maptyDo/README.md

 ## Overview

 <p> <b style="color:#0085FF; font-weight: 800;">maptyDo</b> is what you get when you combine a map 🗺️ with a productivity app ✅.
 Organize your day by time and geography.
-Click a locati
+Click a location, set the amount of time and the deadline of the task, and click enter!
 </p>

 ![App Showcase](./images/readme-assets/maptyDo.gif)